 If we are to all maintain independence and continue to do the things we need and love to do, then transport and related services need to learn, respond and develop in ways that are sensitive to the real-life experience of travelling with dementia.

-We believe that sharing experiences and ideas is the most powerful way to learn from each other, so Upstream uses a framework for bringing people affected by dementia together with those providing mobility services:
+We believe that sharing experiences and ideas is the most powerful way to learn from each other, so Upstream provides a framework for bringing people affected by dementia together with those providing mobility services:

 Discover travel challenges